 Wayne doesn’t restrict his work to only sterling silver.
-He also creates stunning gold jewelry with the same expert eye to color.
+He also creates stunning gold jewelry with the same expert eye for color.
 “I really enjoy working with gold.
 There’s a different vibrancy in the colors.”

 Wayne comes from a family of craftsmen.
 His father creates more traditional pieces, while his brother also makes inlay jewelry.
 His father’s influence is apparent in Wayne’s pendants — bear pendants, their rounded backs like the sacred fetishes honoring the most powerful and wise creature.
 Wayne sometimes inlays these pendants on both sides, a pleasant surprise to the unsuspecting.